 LRPs based on the Logistic:IFCRT model could be estimated for all four-CU data scenarios in all years (Figure 3.10).
 Resulting estimates of SMU status were similar to the full data estimate for four of the five CU combinations.
 Status estimates were highest and most uncertain when the South Thompson CU was dropped from the analysis (i.e., the last of the five four-CU combinations shown for each year in Figure 3.10).
 This pattern is due the 2015 data point for the South Thompson CU, which is an influential observation that has a large impact on the shape of the fit model.
-The South Thompson CU fails to meet the IFCRT distributional target in 2015.
+The South Thompson CU failed to meet the IFCRT distributional target in 2015.
 Because it is the only CU that misses the target in 2015, its removal leads to ‘failure’ year (i.e., at least one CU below its lower benchmark) becoming a ‘success’ (all CUs above lower benchmark).
 This shift results in a lower LRP and a higher status estimate.
 For missing data scenarios in which only three CUs were included, status estimates often had higher uncertainty than the four-CU or full data scenarios, and showed high variability among scenarios in estimated status.